sbg-tir/SBG-TIR-L4-VA/README.md

 Plume Tracker, together with its predecessor MAP_SO2, are the heritage for the PGS.
 The retrieval procedures have been evaluated rigorously through simulation-based sensitivity analyses (Realmuto et al., 1994, 1997; Realmuto, 2000), multi-sensor comparisons (Realmuto and Worden, 2000; Kearney et al., 2009; Thomas et al., 2009, Realmuto and Berk, 2016; Corradini et al., 2021), and comparisons with ground-based measurements (Realmuto and Berk, 2016).

 We will continue this testing regime with OTTER-based product.
 Intercomparisons between retrievals based on OTTER and those based on other instruments are the most practicable validation exercises.
 The minimum requirement is that the OTTER retrievals should agree with retrievals based on another TIR sensor when the data are processed with the same retrieval algorithms.
-Figure 14 illustrates a favorable intercomparison between MODIS- and VIIRS-based retrievals generated by Plume Tracker.
+Figure 14 illustrates a favorable intercomparison between MODIS and VIIRS-based retrievals generated by Plume Tracker.

 A more rigorous validation is the intercomparison of retrievals from different instruments generated with different algorithms.
 Figure 15 contains the results of a multi-sensor intercomparison covering a four-day period (26-30 December 2018) during the 2018 "Christmas" Eruption of Mount Etna (Corradini et al., 2021).
 The VIIRS-based retrievals (blue squares), generated with Plume Tracker, are in excellent agreement with the retrievals based on near-continuous observations from the SEVIRI instrument (gray bars).

 Mount Etna will be the principal site for validation of our OTTER SO2 retrievals.
 We will leverage the exceptional satellite data processing and ground-based monitoring resources of the National Institute of Geophysics and Volcanology (INGV), as described recently by Corradini et al. (2020; 2021).
-We will access the near real time (NRT) SO2 retrievals derived from SEVIRI
+We will access the near real time (NRT) SO2 retrievals derived from SEVIRI data, which flies on the geostationary Meteosat Second Generation (MSG) platform, and Flux

 ![image](media/image20.png)

 *Figure 15.
 Validation of retrieval procedures through inter-comparison of results from different instruments.
 SO2 retrievals based on (a) VIIRS-SNPP and (b) MODIS night-time observations of the Bardarbunga plume are virtually identical.
 The column density estimates were derived from observations acquired within a 10-min interval on 5 Sept 2014.
 For both sets of retrievals, the ambient atmospheric conditions were described with AIRS L2 profiles.*

-data, which flies on the geostationary Meteosat Second Generation (MSG) platform, and Flux

 Automatic Measurements (FLAME) network of upward-looking UV spectrometers installed on the flanks of Mount Etna.
 The SEVIRI observations are acquired every 15 min (Fig. 15), and INGV estimates SO2 column density, ash loading, and plume height continuously from the SEVIRI TIR radiance measurements.
-The FLAME network scans the sky every five minutes over day-time periods of \~9 h.
+The FLAME network scans the sky every five minutes over day-time periods of ~9 h.
 This continuous monitoring ensures that we will have SEVIRI and FLAME coverage for all our daytime overpasses of Mount Etna (weather and viewing conditions permitting), and SERIVI coverage for night-time overpasses.

 ![image](media/image21.png)